kev-luo/code-refactor/README.md

 without changing the intended function of the code itself.
 The purpose of refactoring is to make subsequent maintenence of the code more efficient - this is done by making the code more readable (adding cohesiveness to the overall code structure) and by checking that all interactive elements, such as links, as operating as anticipated.
 Expanding on the readability of the code, several CSS selectors and properties were consolidated to make the stylesheet more concise, and the CSS code structure was altered to match the semantic structure of the HTML elements.

 An additional aim of refactoring is to make the code more accessible to those with disabilities and/or socio-economic limitations.
 This is achieved by adding alt attributes to all images, describing the content of the image, adding comment descriptions before each HTML element, and using semantic HTML tags.
+The use of semantic HTML tags over non-semantic HTML tags is also beneficial for search engine optimization.

 ## Table of Contents